Code rev: 1.03

 Modes (songs): Like Kiss or AC/DC, modes are tied to songs.
 You start a mode by picking it on the plunge and it also starts a timer with it.
-The mode ends when you run out of time (at least one -- Same Old Song -- will end after you've shot enough targets during the CIU phase), but thankfully the music continues until you start a new song mode.
+Most modes end when you run out of time (at least one -- Same Old Song -- will end after you've shot enough targets during the CIU phase), but thankfully the music continues until you start a new song mode.
 You can earn more time by shooting the left scoop while Crank it Up is lit (although it's really a shame that Stern used "Crank It Up" on another rock pin to merely add more time -- kind of tarnishes the aura, value, importance, and accomplishment that MET's CIU holds).
 You cannot start a new mode on subsequent plunges if you drain while there's still time on your mode (at least prior to completing it).

 Completing a mode:

 Mode progress is tracked by the flower underneath the mode timer.
 Completing shots in the mode adds another petal to the flower.
 Some modes require all petals to complete and others do not.
 When the flower is completed you may still play the mode.
-If the timer reaches 0 and the mode is completed you get a "final shot" where all shots on the playfield are lit.
+If the timer reaches 0 and the mode is completed you get an untimed "final shot" where all shots on the playfield are lit.
 This final shot qualifies your Super Mode that is tied to the mode you just completed.
 In some cases, you MUST shoot this final shot prior to draining or you will have lost your Super Mode.
 For example: even if you have the most epic Walk This Way mode, ratcheting up your base Super Ramps value to millions of points, you will not be given the opportunity to cash in any Super Ramps without hitting the final shot when the timer runs out.

 Rats in the Cellar -- 8 Shots to complete -- optional: Super Spinner